honeycombio/loadgen/README.md

 traces to honeycomb or to a local agent, and it can generate OTLP or Honeycomb-formatted traces.
 It's highly configurable:

-- depth is the average depth (nesting level) of a trace.
+- depth is the depth (nesting level) of a trace.
-- spancount is the average number of spans in a trace.
+- spancount is the number of spans in a trace.
+- spanwidth is the number of extra fields in a span beyond the standard ones

-If spancount is less than depth, the trace will be truncated at spancount.
+If spancount is less than depth, the trace will be truncated at the depth of spancount.
 If spancount is greater than depth, some of the spans will have siblings.

-- spanwidth is the average number of fields in a span; this will vary by service but will be the same for all calls to a given service, and the names and types of all fields for an service will be consistent even across runs of loadgen (randomness is seeded by service name).
+The names and types of all extra (random) fields will be consistent for a given dataset, even across runs of loadgen so that datasets have longterm consistency.
+Randomness is normally seeded by dataset name but if needed the seed can be set to ensure consistency across multiple datasets.

 Fields in a span will be randomly selected between the following types:
 #   - int (rectangular min/max)